 finding solace in insignificant details

 if only to relieve that pressing feeling

 against your ribcage that you are insignificant

 Since my articles are usually fuelled by intense emotions, I am envisioning this will be a bit of a challenge.
 To give you an indication of how bad I am at task-based writing:

 Every single article that has ‘draft’ next to its name was started with inklings of what, at the time, felt like a great idea.
 They will probably never be finished, simply because I felt too calm writing on those issues.
 Admittedly, I have developed a dysfunctional relationship with words (but isn’t that what journalling is all about?)

 It states that a monkey hitting keys at random on a typewriter keyboard for an infinite number of times will almost surely be able to type a given text, such as the complete works of William Shakespeare.

-Taking an extremely literal interpretation (which it is not intended for), the concept is rather sobering for anyone that considers themselves a blogger – anything you write can be created out of random chance
+Taking an extremely literal interpretation (which it is not intended for), the concept is rather sobering for anyone who considers themselves a writer – anything you think of can be created out of random chance

 In light of this, I am left to question: why do I write?